MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-compute-context.md

 ---

-# Compute context (RevoScaleR in Microsoft R)
+# Compute context for distributed RevoScaleR processing on Hadoop (Microsoft R)

 RevoScaleR functions can be used to distribute computations over more than one R Server instance, allowing you to run workloads on multiple computers.
 To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a RevoScaleR interpreter on a different computer.
-We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.
+We call this flexibility *Write Once, Deploy Anywhere*.

 A *compute context* specifies the computing resources to be used by RevoScaleR’s distributable computing functions.
 RevoScaleR functions like `RxSpark`, `RxHadoopMR`, or `RxInSQLServer` are used to set the compute context.